Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_Torch_Rework
-title: LiFePO4 Battery -Support and Development Board
+title: LiFePO4 Battery - Support and Development Board

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml